-The performance period for the February 2020 PSU awards to our named executive officers ended on December 31, 2022 and the awards were paid out in March 2023.
-The number of shares of our common stock ultimately delivered represented 79.9% of the number of originally granted PSUs.
-While average ROAE during the 2020-2022 performance period of 23.8% was in line with the adjusted target of 23.7%, average annual EPS growth of 11.1% was below the adjusted target of 13.3%.
+The performance period for the PSU awards granted to our named executive officers in February 2021 ended on December 31, 2023 and the awards were paid out in March 2024.
+The number of shares of our common stock ultimately delivered represented 70.5% of the number of originally granted PSUs.
+Average ROAE during the 2021-2023 performance period of 24.4% was slightly below the target of 24.9% and average annual EPS growth of 10.9% was well below the target of 15.4%.